 Find the right fin.

-In my opinion the MALIKO fin is the best fin for beginner racers.
+In my opinion the RAY fin is the best fin for beginner racers.
 It provides lots of stability and tracking without adding drag.
 You will be surprised how bumping it can get on the start line or when paddling with lots of other people nearby.
 You are not fast if you are falling off so a bigger fin will help you concentrate on paddling hard which is especially important over longer distances as you get fatigued.

 Take in your surroundings.